cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 [2023-11-30 12:47:36] [DEBG] 0x0000d044 (04 30 9d e5): ldr r3, [sp, #4]        #
 [...]
 ```
-When executing the trace symbolically, [Morion](https://github.com/pdamian/morion) follows along the
+When running a trace symbolically, [Morion](https://github.com/pdamian/morion) follows along the
-recorded instructions (including the ones injected by hooks during tracing).
-In case of a hook with
+recorded instructions (including the ones injected by hooks during tracing) and executes them one by
+one using its underlying symbolic execution engine ([Triton](https://triton-library.github.io/) in
-mode `skip`, no additional modifications to the symbolic state are performed.
-As we will see in the
+our case).
+For hooks with mode `skip`, no additional modifications to the symbolic state are
-next example, this might be different when using a hook with mode `model`.
+performed.
+As we will see in the next example, this might be different when using a hook with mode
+`model`.
 #### Specific Function Hook with Mode Model (Example libc:fgets)
 In section [How Hooking Works](./4_tracing.md#how-hooking-works) we explained that